SERVIR-Amazonia/guyana-training/sar-flood/exercise1.md

 **Figure 16.** VV polarization in db units

+&nbsp;

+### Caluclate ratio ###
 Now we calculate the ratio.
 The steps are the same we applied in our previous workshop.
-Select Raster > Raster Calculator.
-In the Raster Calculator Expression field, enter the following: *"Sigma0_VV_db@1"/"Sigma0_VH_db@1"* .
-Click on the ... next to the Output layer field.
-Save the file in the intro-radar-data folder and name it Sigma0_db_ratio.
-Click OK.
+1. Select Raster > Raster Calculator.
+2. In the Raster Calculator Expression field, enter the following: *"Simga_VV_db_Oct@1"/"Sigma_VH_db_Oct@1"* or click the VV_db band then "/" then the VH_db band to create the equation.
+3. Click on the ... next to the Output layer field.
+Save the file in the qgis_flood_tt folder and name it Sigma0_db_ratio_Oct.
+4. Click OK.

 <img align="center" src="../images/flood-mapping-sar-images/17_ratio.png"  vspace="10" width="600">